-A detailed description of the standard ENSO-CLIPER model methodology is provided by Knaff and Landsea (1997) and need not be repeated here.
+A detailed description of the standard ENSO-CLI-PER model methodology is provided by Knaff and Landsea (1997) and need not be repeated here.
 In summary, there are 14 potential predictors available to the model.
-These predictors are listed by ENSO index region and number in Table 1 and may be categorised as follows:
+These predictors are listed by ENSO index region and number in Table 1 and may be categorized as follows:

-A) Persistence of predictand SST anomaly (1, 3 and 5-month means).
-Predictor numbers 1-3.

-B) Trend of predictand SST anomaly (1, 3 and 5-month means).
-Predictor numbers 4-6.

-C) Initial condition of teleconnected predictors (3-month mean).
-Predictor nos 7, 9, 11 and 13.

-D) Trend of teleconnected predictors (3-month mean).
-Predictor numbers 8, 10, 12 and 14.
+- (a) persistence of predictand SST anomaly (1-, 3-, and 5-month means); predictor numbers 1-3; - (b) trend of predictand SST anomaly (1-, 3-, and 5-month means); predictor numbers 4-6; - (c) initial condition of teleconnected predictors (3-month mean); predictor numbers 7, 9, 11, and 13; and - (d) trend of teleconnected predictors (3-month mean); predictor numbers 8, 10, 12, and 14.

-To illustrate how the 1-, 3- and 5-month means for trend work let us consider a forecast made in early August.
-This forecast would use the following predictand SST anomalies: July minus June

-(1-month trend), May-July minus February-April (3-month trend), and March-July minus October(prior)-February (5-month trend).
+To illustrate how the 1-, 3-, and 5-month means for trend work, let us consider a forecast made in early August.
+This forecast would use the following predictand SST anomalies: July minus June (1-month trend), May-July minus February-April (3-month trend), and March-July minus October (prior)-February (5-month trend).

-Each predictor which correlates with the predictand to the 5% significance level after correction for serial autocorrelation enters a predictor pool from which a leaps-and-bounds (L&B) algorithm (Furnival and Wilson 1974) estimates the optimal combination of N = 1, 2,...14 predictors.
-The L&B selection routine works by stepping forward using every possible combination of the predictors until the best multiple regression equations having one, two,....., 14 predictors are found.
+Each predictor that correlates with the predictand to the 5% significance level after correction for serial autocorrelation enters a predictor pool from which a leapsand-bounds (L&B) algorithm (Furnival and Wilson 1974) estimates the optimal combination of $N=1,2,\ldots,14$ predictors.
+The L&B selection routine works by stepping forward using every possible combination of the predictors until the best multiple regression equations having $1,2,\ldots,14$ predictors are found.
 The final selected model is the one with the largest N that explains at least 2.5% more variance than the N-1 predictor model.
-This is subject to the caveat that only one of the 1, 3 and 5-month mean predictors in each of the categories (A) and (B) may be selected.
-If a satisfactory predictor model can be found, multivariate linear regression is applied to produce the forecast; otherwise a zero anomaly (i.e. climatology) forecast is recorded.
+This is subject to the caveat that only one of the 1-, 3-, and 5-month mean predictors in each of the categories a and b may be selected.
+If a satisfactory predictor model can be found, multivariate linear regression is applied to produce the forecast; otherwise, a zero anomaly (i.e., climatology) forecast is recorded.